Red flag symptoms

 Achalasia may be slowly progressive over many months and may be associated with nocturnal regurgitation.
 Enquiring about muscle and joint pains, Raynaud's phenomenon and any rashes may be relevant if a connective tissue disorder is suspected as a cause of dysphagia.

 Dysphagia in a young male may point towards a diagnosis of eosinophilic oesophagitis.2 Eosiniphilic oesophagitis is a chronic allergen driven immune-mediated disease that is increasingly recognised as a cause of dysphagia.
 Past medical history may help elucidate the cause.

 Physical examination may include assessing BMI.
 Neurological examination may be relevant, for example, there may be evidence of muscle wasting and/or fasciculation.

 Joint and skin examination may be helpful if a connective tissue disorder is suspected.
 Neck examination to assess for goitre and cervical lymphadenopathy is important.

-Patients of any age presenting with dysphagia should be offered endoscopy under the two-week wait to rule out oesophageal or stomach cancer.4
+Patients of any age presenting with dysphagia should be offered endoscopy under the two-week wait to rule out oesophageal or stomach cancer.5

 Oesophageal biopsies are important to rule out eosinophilic oesophagitis.2 If upper GI endoscopy is not feasible, a barium swallow may be considered.
-If these investigations are negative, oesophageal motility studies may be helpful.
+In the majority of cases, endoscopy is normal or demonstrates mild erosive disease.3 If these investigations are negative, oesophageal motility studies may be helpful.